Introduction

 Crafting the Perfect Cover Letter for Any Job

-We’ve written an in-depth guide on .
+We’ve written an in-depth guide on How To Write A Cover Letter.
 Make sure to check that out after reading this article.
 Meanwhile, here are some additional tips to help make your letter stand out, even with employment gaps:

 1. Start Strong with a Clear Purpose